timofeymukha/libWallModelledLES/README.md

 ## Compatibility ##

 The library compiles for versions 3.0.x to 7.x from the OpenFOAM Foundation, and versions 3.0+ to 1906 from OpenCFD.
+Later versions from OpenCFD are expected to work as well, however OpenFOAM 8 will currently not work due to fundamental changes in library structure.
 A special branch on the repository for version 2.3.1 is available but is now very outdated and will not be further supported.

 ## Installing ##